Episcopal Diocese of Rochester: Prince G. Singh

-Past bishops

 Jack M. McKelvey

 Jack M. McKelvey was the seventh bishop of Rochester from 2000 to 2008.
 He has a master's of divinity and an honorary doctorate from Virginia Theological Seminary.
 He was suffragan bishop of the Episcopal Diocese of Newark from 1991-1999.
 McKelvey currently serves as interim president at Colgate Rochester Crozer Divinity School.

 Robert Rae Spears, Jr.

 The fifth Bishop of Rochester, Robert Rae Spears, Jr. (1970-1984), helped the diocese to deal with issues that rocked the church: how to interpret the Bible, whether to ordain women and gay people, and - among others - how to distribute the enormous legacy left to the diocese by Margaret Woodbury Strong's will.

 List of bishops

 The bishops of Rochester have been: